choll/xtr/docs-src/guide.rst

 joined by the logger destructor.
 This means that when the logger destructs, it will block until all associated sinks have also destructed.

-This is done to make using the logger easier---sinks will never lose data and will never be disconnected from the associated logger unless they are explicitly disconnected by closing the sink.
+This is done to prevent creating 'orphan' sinks which are open but not being read from by a logger.
+This should make using the logger easier as sinks will never lose data and will never be disconnected from the associated logger unless they are explicitly disconnected by closing the sink.

 CPU Affinity
 ~~~~~~~~~~~~